Skip ahead >>

 The first step in making a successful report is to connect it with the data sources.
 You can connect multiple data sources in Google Data Studio.
 These sources can range from social media platforms to software tools.
 This tool maintains a live data connection with the sources and will automatically add the updated data from these sources to your report.

-Most people find it confusing to add data sources in the Google Data Studio.
+Most people find it confusing to add data sources in Google Data Studio.
 But all you need to do is something that is called a ‘data connector’.

 Google Data Studio Connectors